dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2024/05/31
+Overthinking power-assert a bit more, maybe it should deliberately limit the complexity of expressions it handles by default.
+Because tests are also about discovering the design and ways we think about the problem, and without matchers, we might be pushed into pure tech thinking.

 #### 2024/05/30
 Overthinking power-assert, there will always be expressions too convoluted for diagrams and objects too large or meaningless to render.
 One extreme could be to save a "debugger view" of relevant objects and show it in IDE on the assertion failure.

 #### 2024/05/29
 Another great (lightning) talk from #KotlinConf is "Kotlin + Power-Assert = ❤️" by [Brian Norman](https://mastodon.social/@bnorm@kotlin.social) <https://www.youtube.com/live/G8pS1FzZlhk?t=17597s>.
-I hope Power-Assert becoming a standard Kotlin plugin means it will get more attention, all the good features/fixes, and IDE integration ☺️
+I hope Power-Assert becoming a standard Kotlin plugin means it will get more attention, all the good features/fixes, and IDE integration 🙂

 #### 2024/05/28
 I'm watching the #KotlinConf talks I didn't attend, and here is a good one by [Martin Bonnin](https://twitter.com/martinbonnin) <https://www.youtube.com/watch?v=xW39RKtwolA&t=26267s>.
 Tiny correction, this is the right Result4k link <https://github.com/fork-handles/forkhandles/tree/trunk/result4k> (although [KT-68296](https://youtrack.jetbrains.com/issue/KT-68296) is likely to be the future anyway).